vmware-tanzu/secrets-manager/docs/_pages/0260-changelog.md

 ## [v0.21.4] - 2023-11-30

+This patch release includes one security update, a minor refactoring, and documentation updates.

+### Security

 * This is a patch release to address GHSA-2c7c-3mj9-8fqh [Decryption of malicious PBES2 JWE objects can consume unbounded system resources](https://github.com/vmware-tanzu/secrets-manager/security/dependabot/8)